-At an early December listening session hosted by Puerto Rico’s federally appointed fiscal management board, University of Puerto Rico-Mayagüez professor Marcel Castro Sitiriche was set to testify on the island’s education system.
+At a November listening session hosted by Puerto Rico’s federally appointed fiscal management board, University of Puerto Rico-Mayagüez professor Marcel Castro Sitiriche was set to testify on the island’s education system.

 Castro Sitiriche, a professor of electrical engineering, was there on behalf of the university's professors' association.
-As he stood among the crowd gathered at the Alexander Hamilton U.S. Custom House in New York City, he spoke about the future of his university, but he also criticized conflicts of interest he perceives among members of the fiscal board.
+As he stood among the crowd gathered at the Automobile Accident Compensation Administration building in San Juan*, he spoke about the future of his university, but he also criticized conflicts of interest he perceives among members of the fiscal board.

 Rather than endure Castro Sitiriche’s remarks, he said meeting managers simply turned off his microphone.